 Infants and children need vaccines to protect them from harmful diseases.
 These diseases can have serious complications, especially for very young children.
 Our doctor can guide you in determining what vaccines your baby needs and when she needs them.

 - If you have a vaccination record card for your child, take it along so the doctors can mark the shots given to her today.
 If she is getting her first vaccination(s), ask for a card.
-This record could come in handy later to show that your child has had the vaccinations necessary to get into school, or if you move or switch doctors.
+You will need your children's immunization records to register them for school, child care, athletic teams, and summer camps or to travel.
 Your child’s vaccines may also be entered into an electronic registry, or “immunization information system.”

-- The doctor or nurse will ask you some questions about your baby.
-Some of these questions will be to make sure there are no reasons your baby should not get certain vaccines.
+- The doctor or nurse will ask you some questions about your child.
 Be prepared to answer: